-Just like Google’s algorithms, Fine Art America’s algorithms determine how images show up in search.
+Like Google’s algorithms, Fine Art America’s algorithms determine how images appear in search.

-The items that receive the most views will be shown on the top of the search, so it is important for you to share your pages on all of your social media accounts.
+The items that receive the most views will be shown at the top of the search, so you must share your pages on your social media accounts.

-The key is to share your products at different times and different days on your social media accounts so they will be seen by different people.
+The key is to share your products at different times and on different days on your social media accounts to be seen by different people.

 Share With Your Email List

-The last selling on Fine Art America tip I would like to talk about is sharing Fine Art America art prints with your email list.
+I would like to talk about the last selling on Fine Art America tip is to share Fine Art America art prints with your email list.

 It will be easier to land a sale with the people who joined your email list than trying to find new buyers.

-The people who gave you their email address did so because they have a passion for your work and want to be kept up to date on any new products you are selling.
+The people who gave you their email address did so because they have a passion for your work and want to keep updated on any new products you sell.

 Develop a newsletter calendar and promote new work and older work.

-Many artists only promote new work on their newsletters, and they are missing out.
+Many artists only promote new work in their newsletters, missing out.

 You will always be adding new people to your list, and those people did not see your older work.

-Maybe someone was interested in an older piece but could not purchase it at the time you promoted it, and when they see it again, you might inspire them to buy the print at that time.
+Maybe someone was interested in an older piece but could not purchase it when you promoted it, and when they see it again, you might inspire them to buy the print at that time.

 Final Thoughts About Selling On Fine Art America: